stackitcloud/stackit-cli/docs/stackit_load-balancer_observability-credentials_add.md

 ### Examples

 ```
-  Add credentials to a load balancer with username "xxx" and display name "yyy".
+  Add observability credentials to a load balancer with username "xxx" and display name "yyy".
 The password is entered using the terminal
   $ stackit load-balancer observability-credentials add --username xxx --display-name yyy

-  Add credentials to a load balancer with username "xxx" and display name "yyy", providing the password as flag
+  Add observability credentials to a load balancer with username "xxx" and display name "yyy", providing the password as flag
   $ stackit load-balancer observability-credentials add --username xxx --password pwd --display-name yyy
 ```